Memory as activity: pattern formation in a conserved scalar field: Generalizations of the model

 \section{Generalizations of the model}

 Cahn-Hilliard with delay represents a simple realization of the general model proposed in Sec.~\ref{sec:scalarMemory}.
 We show using two generalizations where we include a second time-scale in the system by introducing another term that provides feedback to the system.
-The aim is to illustrate that when $\gamma$ and $\mu'$ are allowed to assume other forms, several new features emerge in the dynamics.
-For the first example we choose $\gamma$ as \beq \gamma(t) = \alpha_1 \delta(t-\tau_{d1}) + \alpha_2 \delta(t-\tau_{d2}). \eeq The choice leads to coexistence of traveling waves with two different wavenumbers and frequencies, as visible in the steady state dynamics in one dimension, see Fig.~\ref{fig:two-delays} (a).
-The limit cycles showing phase lag between the current and previous configurations now depends on the position as well.
-In the second example the active contribution to the chemical is \beq \mu_{\rm ac} = \alpha_1 \phi(\br, t-\tau_{d1}) + \alpha_2 \phi(\br, t-\tau_{d2})^2. \eeq We find that non-repeating patterns that are likely to be spatio-temporally chaotic arise in the steady state and coexist with mode orderly patterns, an observation that is also reflected in the chaotic trajectories that appear instead of a well-defined limit cycle.
+The aim is to illustrate that when $\gamma$ and $\bar{\mu}$ are allowed to assume other forms, several new features emerge in the dynamics.